-for every $m\in\N$.
-It is easy to see by Mertens' theorem \cite[Theorem 427]{HW} that the average of $\omega(n)$ for $n\leq x$ is asymptotically $\log\log x$, which yields (\ref{S1Equ2}) in the case $m=1$.
-Tur\'an \cite{Turan} proved an asymptotic formula in the case $m=2$.
-Early proofs of (\ref{S1Equ2}) via the method of moments are due to Delange \cite{Delange1} in 1953 and Halberstam \cite{Hal1} in 1955, both of which are very complicated.
-Delange's proof relies on an asymptotic formula for the partial sum of the reciprocals of positive integers $n$ with $\omega(n)=k$, which is intimately related to $\pi_k(x)$.
-Later, he \cite{Delange2} provided an elementary proof of (\ref{S1Equ2}) for strongly additive functions, which is similar to but simpler than that of Halberstam.
-By exploiting an asymptotic formula for $\sum_{n\le x}z^{\omega(n)}$ with $z\in\C$, Delange \cite{Delange3} was also able to obtain an asymptotic expansion for the left-hand side of (\ref{S1EquRT}), improving upon the result of R\'{e}nyi and Tur\'{a}n.
-Since $\pi_k(x)$ is precisely the coefficient of $z^k$ in the partial sum of $z^{\omega(n)}$, his method is also related to earlier proofs of the Erd\H{o}s--Kac theorem.
-On the other hand, Halberstam's proof was simplified and rendered more transparent by Billingsley \cite{Billingsley} in 1969, who made further use of ideas and tools from probability theory.
+The case $m=1$ follows from Mertens' theorem \cite[Theorem 427]{HW}, and the case $m=2$ was settled by Tur\'an \cite{Turan}.
+Early proofs of (\ref{S1Equ2}) for all $k$ are due to Delange \cite{Delange1} in 1953 and Halberstam \cite{Hal1} in 1955, both of which are very complicated.
+Later, Delange \cite{Delange2} provided an elementary proof of (\ref{S1Equ2}) for strongly additive functions.
+Halberstam's proof was also simplified and rendered more transparent by Billingsley \cite{Billingsley} in 1969.
 In 2007, Granville and Soundararajan \cite{GS} derived asymptotic formulas for the moments which hold uniformly in the range $m\leq(\log\log x)^{1/3}$.
-Their method is so flexible that it can also be modified to study the distribution of values of additive functions in a rather general sieve-theoretic framework.
+Their method, which may be viewed to some extent as a clever and efficient repacking of Billingsley's, is so flexible that it can be modified to study the distribution of values of additive functions in a rather general sieve-theoretic framework.